friedmangreg37/ShellProject/README.md

 3. setting err_msg - some in comments (insertAlias)

-4. quotations
+4. quotations and metacharacters
-	* Krystal working on it
+	* created a token.c file to read quotes and metacharacters. will push once i implement into shell.c

 5. non built-in commands - should be able to just use exec sys calls  - greg has figured something out